chanchan098/Docs/z-health.md

+## Enemy

+Allowing 100% processing ratio by `WarningD`

+- Mental maturity
+- Profound and profound
+- Multiple strategies
+- Robust in mind

 ## Why do that?

 ### The goal

-wreck people's body, can't have an ideal working footstone.
+wrecking people's body, can't have an ideal working footstone.

-fabricate a false appearance in which everything seems broken, in economy, employment etc.
+fabricated a false appearance in which everything seems broken, in economy, employment etc.

 so ruling class can have excuses and opportunity to exploit people.